getty-zig/getty.so/pages/guide/serializers.md

 {% endhighlight %}
 {% endlabel %}

-A compile error!
+Oh no, a compile error!

-What happened was that Getty saw we were trying to serialize a `bool` value and so it called the `serializeBool` method of the interface value we passed in.
-That method then looked at the `serializeBool` field in the `impls` parameter of the `getty.Serializer` interface.
-However, since we didn't provide a value for that field, the compiler reminded us that we forgot to implement it.

-To fix this, all we have to do is provide a method implementation for `serializeBool`.
+Looks like Getty can't serialize `bool` values for us unless the `serializeBool` method has been implemented.
+So, let's go ahead and do that.

 {% label src/main.zig %}
 {% highlight zig %}